 back in to calculate FFO.
 Any gains or losses from the sale of real

 Free Cash Flow: operating cash flow minus

-amounts spent on plants and equipment and minus dividends.
+amounts spent on plants and equipment.

 Front-End Load: sales charge paid when

 purchasing a mutual fund.

 offering investment advice and other services not usually offered by

 outstanding including options granted but not yet exercised.

 looking at earnings, sales, profit margins, etc.